-Yet, as we discuss in other sections of this paper, quantifying potential losses can be hard and the degree of difficulty may be a significant driver of the strategy that is finally adopted.
-In the context of a "going concern" it is often difficult to step away from a natural bias towards the organisation's current business plan and recent experience.
-Even when it is possible to envisage future scenarios, the uncertainty attaching to a forecast (for example, initial estimates of the global vulnerability to climate change) can be so great as to hinder any reliance being placed on these estimates in decision making (in this case, government policy and public behaviour have been slow to react).
+"going concern" it is often difficult to step away from a natural bias towards the organisation's current business plan and recent experience.
+Even when it is possible to envisage future scenarios, the uncertainty attaching to a forecast (for example, initial estimates of the global vulnerability to climate change) can be so great as to hinder any reliance being placed on these estimates in decision making (in this case, government policy and public behaviour has been slow to react).

-However, one may be able to make a decision by considering potential downside scenarios, their financial impact, and the limits on the amount of loss the organisation is willing to tolerate (risk appetite).
+However, one may be able to make a decision by considering potential downside scenarios, their financial impact, and the limits on the amount of loss the organization is willing tolerate (risk appetite).

-It is worth noting that Solvency II16 has encouraged many insurers to develop a range of scenarios to assess downside risk and its potential impact on their organisation.
+It is worth noting that Solvency II15 has encouraged many insurers to develop a range of scenarios to assess downside risk and its potential impact on their organisation.
 Good practice is for scenarios to be developed collaboratively by risk management and business experts, and to consider external and internal threats (for example, extent and responses to a cyber attack).
 A key benefit is that these scenarios can be used as an independent challenge to more complex models used to quantify risk.
 The more sophisticated insurers have extended scenario planning further to recoverability assessments; considering not only the 'biting' scenario (i.e. what will kill them) but also the corrective actions (pre and post event) that will be available to them to respond.
 Scenario planning forms a key part of business planning and management within insurance, and is bringing about a cultural change in the insurance industry to actively focus on corrective actions and recovery plans.
 However, resilient thinking highlights two key challenges to scenario planning that organisations should consider: